Sergey Karaganov: Role in Russia's war on Ukraine

 In April 2022, in an interview with the Italian newspaper Corriere della Sera, Karaganov stated that "war was inevitable, they were a spearhead of NATO.
 We made the very hard decision to strike first, before the threat becomes deadlier."
 He further said the war in Ukraine "will be used to restructure Russian elite and Russian society.
 It will become a more militant-based and national-based society, pushing out non-patriotic elements from the elite."
 He also said that "Demilitarization means destruction of Ukrainian military forces - that is happening and will accelerate.
 Of course, if Ukraine is supported with new weapons, that could prolong the agony. ...
 The war will be victorious, in one way or another.
 I assume demilitarization will be achieved and there will be denazification, too.
 Like we did in Germany and in Chechnya.
 Ukrainians will become much more peaceful and friendly to us."

-In May 2022 Karaganov stated India figured extremely high on the agenda of the Russian foreign policy and strong India-Russia ties will help stabilise to New Delhi’s ties with Beijing besides bringing a balance in Moscow’s partnership with China.
+In May 2022 Karaganov stated India figured extremely high on the agenda of the Russian foreign policy and strong India-Russia ties will help stabilise New Delhi’s ties with Beijing, besides bringing a balance in Moscow’s partnership with China.